 ON are just about the most exciting new running brand around right now.
-I might be biased because I have a pair, but a quick glance down at my colleague’s feet before the weekly office run revealed no fewer than five pairs of ON, from eight pairs of feet - so it’s fair to say that they’re a brand rapidly gaining in popularity, and their latest offering, the all-black Cloud, doesn’t disappoint.
+It’s fair to say that they’re a brand rapidly gaining in popularity and their latest offering, the all-black Cloud, doesn’t disappoint.

-It’s ON’s most lifestyle-e shoe ever, with the addition of a black sole to complement the upper and laces.
+It’s ON’s most lifestyle shoe ever, with the addition of a black sole to complement the upper and laces.
 If ninjas wore kicks, they’d wear a pair of these.

 Run on clouds

 ON shoes use a revolutionary new cushioning system they call CloudTec®.
-CloudTec® is a series of distinctive rubber ellipses – or ‘Clouds' - on the sole of the shoe which compress as you land, then lock, forming a solid foundation for a powerful take-off.
-The best of worlds and - in a market where the word is overused to the point where it begins to lose all meaning – genuinely innovative.
+CloudTec® is a series of distinctive rubber ellipses – or ‘Clouds' – on the sole of the shoe which compress as you land and then lock, forming a solid foundation for a powerful take-off.
+The best of both worlds and in a market where the word is overused to the point where it begins to lose all meaning, they're genuinely innovative.

 Born from the Breaking2 project, Nike’s attempt to enable the first sub-two-hour marathon, the Zoom Fly is a lightweight race shoe with the comfort and styling of a dedicated training shoe.

-The soft and quick-to-bounce-back Lunarlon foam midsole, which tapers to a sharp point at the heel for improved aerodynamics, houses a full-length carbon infused nylon plate, structured in a way that tips you forward as you transition from heel to toe, giving the sensation that the shoe itself is propelling you on – (sounds far-fetched, but I’ve tried them, it does).
+The soft and quick-to-bounce-back Lunarlon foam midsole tapers to a sharp point at the heel for improved aerodynamics and houses a full-length carbon infused nylon plate, structured in a way that tips you forward as you transition from heel to toe, giving the sensation that the shoe itself is propelling you on.
+(Sounds far-fetched, but it really does).
 Additionally, the Zoom Fly combines a 10mm heel-to-toe offset with a bumper 33mm stack height to reduce strain on the Achilles tendon and help dissipate shock as the foot contacts the floor.
-Cushioned landing, firm push-off; this really is a shoe built to go long distances.
+Cushioned landing, firm push-off: this really is a shoe built to go long distances.

-Up top, a seamless, reinforced Flymesh upper ensures lasting durability – two words not usually associated with flyknit shoes – and hugs your foot the more you tighten the laces, giving a sock-like fit with minimal chaffing.
-Add to this a striking oversized Nike swoosh, and now the addition the Darkside colourway, and it’s easy to see why the Zoom Fly Nike’s most popular shoes of the year.
+Up top, a seamless, reinforced Flymesh upper ensures lasting durability (two words not usually associated with flyknit shoes) and hugs your foot the more you tighten the laces, giving a sock-like fit with minimal chaffing.
+Add to this a striking oversized Nike swoosh, and now this: the Darkside colourway.
+It’s easy to see why the Zoom Fly is Nike’s most popular shoe of the year.

 The Hupana employs Hoka’s three core design principles to deliver a supremely springy ride: an oversized foam midsole provides both excellent cushioning without compromising on weight; meta-rocker geometry, akin to that of a rocking chair, encourages a natural running gait and smooths the transition from heel to toe; and Hoka’s active foot frame stabilises by cupping the heel deep in the midsole, rather than on top of it.
 And all this at a price point considerably less than the other shoes on our list, bar one.
 Bargain.

-OK, this one is from the left field, but bear with me.
+OK, this one is from the left field, but bear with us.